-Updated 1/20/17.
-Winter is here and for many (like me) this includes having dry and itchy skin on the body.
-It’s one thing to have the skin be dry and flaky (which is common for most people in the winter months), But to have an ongoing itch that is tempting to scratch is really annoying and makes the dry skin condition all the more problematic.
-So why exactly does the skin itch and what can be done to solve this?
+Updated 2/3/21.
+Winter, for many, includes having dry, itchy skin on the body.
+It’s one thing to have the skin be dry and flaky, but to have an ongoing itch on the arms and legs that is tempting to scratch is really annoying and makes the dry skin condition even worse.
+Why does the skin itch, and what can be done to help this?

-If you’ve just been applying heavy body lotion to resolve this condition, this simply won’t do the trick.
-With the following tips, you can truly repair the dryness and itchiness—once and for all.
+If you’ve been applying heavy body lotion to resolve this condition, this alone won’t get rid of it.
+In this post, I’ll share my expert tips for repairing dryness and itchiness and providing soothing relief—once and for all.

-2. Use a humidifier.
-Whenever the air is dry and moisture is not present, the air draws moisture from wherever it can (through a process called osmosis) and especially in the winter, it will take it from your skin.
-Using a humidifier helps counteract the drying air so moisture is less likely to evaporate.
-Here’s three more reasons to use a humidifier in the winter.
+Whenever the air is dry and moisture is not present, the air draws moisture from wherever it can (through a process called osmosis).
+Especially in the winter, it will take it directly from your skin.
+Using a humidifier helps counteract the dryness in the air so moisture is less likely to evaporate.
+Here are six reasons to use a humidifier in the winter.

 Bois De Rose Oil